miketahani/sniffy/README.md

 The firmware increments `seq_num` for each frame it sends.
 Gaps in the sequence indicate dropped frames (due to full buffers or TX queue pressure).
 The counter is 16-bit and wraps around.

 **Raw frame data** (`frame_len` bytes) follows the metadata.
 This is the raw 802.11 frame as captured by the radio.

-### COBS Framing

-All messages are encoded with [Consistent Overhead Byte Stuffing (COBS)](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) before transmission.
-COBS eliminates `0x00` bytes from the encoded output, allowing `0x00` to be used as an unambiguous message delimiter.

-To send a message:
-1. Build the raw message (4-byte header + payload)
-2. COBS-encode the raw message
-3. Transmit: `0x00` + encoded bytes + `0x00`

-To receive a message:
-1. Accumulate bytes until a `0x00` delimiter
-2. COBS-decode the bytes between delimiters
-3. Parse the 4-byte header and payload from the decoded result